elnobun/developer-portfolio/README.md

 # Developer Portfolio
-This is a remake of my portfolio: [ellisenobun.com](https://www.ellisenobun.com), which was built using only ReactJS.
+This is a remake of my portfolio: [ellisenobun.com](https://www.ellisenobun.com), originally built in vanilla ReactJS.
 This remake takes a slightly different approach, resulting in a more SEO, accessible and performant outcome.